All Episodes

 CNN says so.

-Here's a sampling of American presidents soberly informing and explaining to the American people how they have decided to send Americans into harm's way.
+Here's a sampling of American presidents soberly informing and explaining to the American people how and why they have decided to send Americans into harm's way.

-At 7 o'clock this evening, Eastern time, air and naval forces of the United States launched a series of strikes against the headquarters, terrorist facilities, and military assets that support Muammar Qaddafi's subversive activities.
+At 7 o'clock this evening Eastern Time, air and naval forces of the United States launched a series of strikes against the headquarters, terrorist facilities, and military assets that support Muammar Gaddafi's subversive activities.

 Our mission will be limited, focused, and under the command of an American general.